Psychology of music: Absolute pitch

 Absolute pitch (AP) is the ability to identify the pitch of a musical tone or to produce a musical tone at a given pitch without the use of an external reference pitch.
 Researchers estimate the occurrence of AP to be 1 in 10,000 people.
 The extent to which this ability is innate or learned is debated, with evidence for both a genetic basis and for a "critical period" in which the ability can be learned, especially in conjunction with early musical training.

 Processing rhythm

 Behavioural studies demonstrate that rhythm and pitch can be perceived separately, but that they also interact in creating a musical perception.
 Studies of auditory rhythm discrimination and reproduction in patients with brain injury have linked these functions to the auditory regions of the temporal lobe, but have shown no consistent localization or lateralization.
 Neuropsychological and neuroimaging studies have shown that the motor regions of the brain contribute to both perception and production of rhythms.

 Even in studies where subjects only listen to rhythms, the basal ganglia, cerebellum, dorsal premotor cortex (dPMC) and supplementary motor area (SMA) are often implicated.
 The analysis of rhythm may depend on interactions between the auditory and motor systems.

+Dynamics

+Dynamics in music refers to the volume of the music, or how loud the music is.
+25% of American adults have some form of hearing loss from exposure to loud noise excessively.
+Loud volume can cause hearing loss that can occur with one singular loud noise, or consistently listening to loud noises.
+High sound levels can damage the hairs in the inner ear that receive sound, which can cause permanent hearing loss.

+Music at a lower volume can reduce anxiety and blood pressure while improving mood, alertness, and memory.
+Listening to music at a moderate volume can maximize the benefits of listening to music.
+This happens because you receive all of the positive benefits of listening to music, without the risk of permanently damaging the delicate aspects of the ear.